 - path (string): Full path to the output file.
-If date rotation is in use, then the output file path can support strftime syntax to embed timestamps in the file path: http://strftime.org - perm (string, optional): File permission for writing.
+If date rotation is in use, then the output file path can support Go's time.Format syntax to embed timestamps in the file path: http://golang.org/pkg/time/#Time.Format - perm (string, optional): File permission for writing.
 A string of the octal digit representation.
 Defaults to "644". - folder_perm (string, optional): Permissions to apply to directories created for FileOutput's parent directory if it doesn't exist.
 Must be a string representation of an octal integer.
 Defaults to "700". - flush_interval (uint32, optional): Interval at which accumulated file data should be written to disk, in milliseconds (default 1000, i.e. 1 second).
-Set to 0 to disable. - flush_count (uint32, optional): Number of messages to accumulate until file data should be written to disk (default 1, minimum 1).
+Set to 0 to disable.

-• flush_operator (string, optional): Operator describing how the two parameters "flush_interval" and "flush count" are combined.
+- flush_count (uint32, optional): Number of messages to accumulate until file data should be written to disk (default 1, minimum 1). - flush_operator (string, optional): Operator describing how the two parameters "flush_interval" and "flush_count" are combined.
 Allowed values are "AND" or "OR" (default is "AND").

-use_framing (bool, optional): Specifies whether or not the encoded data sent out over the TCP connection should be delimited by Heka's Stream Framing.
+• use_framing (bool, optional): Specifies whether or not the encoded data sent out over the TCP connection should be delimited by Heka's Stream Framing.
 Defaults to true if a ProtobufEncoder is used, false otherwise.